telerik/ajax-docs/api/server/Telerik.Web.UI/RadStyleSheetManager.md

             	if you encounter that problem.The OutputCompression property works only when EnableStyleSheetCombine is set to true.

-###  HttpHandlerUrl `String`
+###  RenderMode `RenderMode`

-Specifies the URL of the HTTPHandler that combines and serves the stylesheets.
+Specifies the rendering mode of the control.

-#### Remarks
-The HTTPHandler should either be registered in the application configuration
-            		file, or a file with the specified name should exist at the location, which HttpHandlerUrl points to.

-            		If a file is to serve the files, it should inherit the class Telerik.Web.UI.WebResource
+###  ResolvedRenderMode `RenderMode`

+Returns resolved RenderMode should the original value was Auto

+###  SplitStyleSheetsFolder `StyleSheetReferenceCollection`

+Specifies where the split CSS should be placed in case the request is under IE9 or IE8

 ###  StyleSheets `StyleSheetReferenceCollection`

 Gets the style sheets.

-###  CdnSettings `StyleSheetCdnSettings`
+###  StyleSheetsForSplitting `StyleSheetReferenceCollection`

-Gets the CDN settings.
+Gets the style sheets for splitting under IE8,9.

 ## Methods

-###  RegisterSkinnableControl
+###  AddCompactedRadControlStyleSheets

-Registers the skinnable control.

-#### Parameters

-#### control `Telerik.Web.ISkinnableControl`

-The control.
+This method puts all RadControls style sheets in the following order
+            in the StyleSheets collection of RadStyleSheeManager:
+            1) first are all style sheets from the Telerik.Web.UI assembly;
+            2) second are all style sheets from the Telerik.Web.UI.Skins assembly;

+            The style sheets were divided when registered through the RegisterSkinnableControl method.

 #### Returns